datagrok-ai/public/help/_internal/tests/inviting-a-friend-test.md

 # Tests: Inviting a friend

-The system allows you to invite a friend by e-mail.
+The system allows you to invite a friend by email.

 ## Testing scenarios